Code-007-maker/Hack-For-Green-Bharat/README.md

 # GreenVision AI — Real-Time Environmental Intelligence

-**First Prize Submission for "Hack For Green Bharat" National Hackathon**

 ## 🌍 Overview
 GreenVision AI is a production-grade environmental monitoring platform that transforms semantic segmentation outputs from offroad sensors into **real-time environmental intelligence**.
 It detects desertification, vegetation loss, and ecological risks as they happen.